HCloward/syniti-hugo/content/Integrate/Page_Desc/Process_H.md

 </tr>
 <tr class="odd">
 <td><p>Templates</p></td>
-<td><p>Click to open the <em><a href="Process_Templates_H.htm">Process Templates</a></em> page to add, edit or delete the templates associated with the process.
+<td><p>Click to open the <em><a href="Process_Templates_H">Process Templates</a></em> page to add, edit or delete the templates associated with the process.
 This action can only be performed when the process is inactive.</p></td>
 </tr>
 <tr class="even">
 <td><p>ACTIVATE/DEACTIVATE</p></td>
 <td><p>Click to activate or deactivate the process.
 The button displays a green icon for active processes and a red icon for inactive processes.</p>
 <p><strong>NOTE:</strong> When using dspConduct™ component with Integrate, if the scenario is in any status other than Published, the Designer can activate or deactivate the process in Integrate as needed to test and troubleshoot the process.
-Refer to <a href="../../../Master_Data_Mgmt/dspConduct/Use_Cases/Manage_Scenarios.htm">Manage dspConduct™ Scenarios</a> for more information about working with scenarios in dspConduct™.</p></td>
+Refer to <a href="../../../Master_Data_Mgmt/dspConduct/Use_Cases/Manage_Scenarios">Manage dspConduct™ Scenarios</a> for more information about working with scenarios in dspConduct™.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Active</p></td>